selendra/docker-rpc/README.md

 ## Contributors

+- Selendra Foundation
-- [Your Name/Organization]
+- Community Contributors

 ## Support

-For assistance with this script, please [create an issue](https://github.com/yourusername/selendra-rpc-setup/issues) on GitHub.
+For assistance with this script, please [create an issue](https://github.com/selendra/selendra-rpc/issues) on GitHub.

 For Selendra-specific questions, refer to the [Selendra documentation](https://docs.selendra.org).